 The dew on campus was moist with retribution.
-Or so it felt when Jacques Peters kneeled on on the grass and felt the wetness between his fingers.
-“It’s over, I’ve won” Jacques whispered to himself, as his eyes lay fixed on the bottom of the Bartle Library tower by the English department corridor.
-From a hundred miles away, by the location Jacques once said goodbye to Dorothea, Jacques watched the English department office from his pair of military style binoculars.
-From that distance, Jacques gazed at fleeing professors and faculty running from the building and getting into their cars, speeding off campus as fast as possible.
+Jacques Peters kneeled on on the grass and felt the wetness of the grass between his fingers.
+“It’s over, I’ve won” Jacques whispered to himself.
+Jacques eyes were firmly fixed on the bottom of the Bartle Library tower by the English department corridor.
+From fifty feet away, by the location Jacques once said goodbye to Dorothea, Jacques watched the English department office from his pair of military style binoculars.
+From that distance, Jacques gazed at fleeing professors and faculty running from the building, getting into their cars, and speeding off campus as fast as possible.

-By the time he spotted some junior facility and visiting staff, adjuncts, and teaching assistants leave the campus, the sirens could be heard in the distance.
-That was when Peters began his proud strut towards the department office.
-Sirens blaring, and Federal agents, in coordination with local police, county, and state all began to pour into campus.
+By the time Jacques spotted some junior facility and visiting staff, adjuncts, and teaching assistants about to leave campus, the sirens could be heard in the distance.
+That was when Peters began his proud strut towards the department office and library tower.
+Police sirens were blaring.
+Federal agents, in coordination with local police, county, and state all began to pour into campus.
 It was dusk, but it could have been 12 noon.
 The scene was a flickering storm of emergency lights and personnel.
-As more and more police came on the scene, Jacques just pointed towards the department office, where all the vehicles began to assemble a staging point, for the liberation of the office of Rhetoric.
+This was a storm of judgement.
+As more and more police came on the scene, Jacques just pointed towards the department office, where all the vehicles began to assemble at a massive staging point, for the liberation of the office of Rhetoric.
 The end of SIX MONTHS OF Contesting Admission.

-Peters tore off his jacket sleeves, leaving on just his vest, with insignia marking his status in the operation at hand.
-Jacques Peters lead the charge, if it wasn’t apparent enough in the full quasi military outfit he had assembled, affixed with lightening bolts and “PhD” sewn into the very lining of the vest he wore for this day: final victory.
-It was a very different situation in the department office, where Dr. B and Dr. Harris stood over a large conference table covered with a map of the English department and small plastic figurines representative of staff still loyal to the department, and those loyal to J. Peters.
+Peters tore off his jacket sleeves, leaving on just his vest.
+On his vest, insignia marked his status in the operation at hand.
+Jacques Peters was leading the charge, if it wasn’t apparent enough in the full quasi military outfit he had assembled, affixed with lightening bolts and “PhD” sewn into the very lining of the vest he wore for this day: final victory.
+In the department was a very different situation.
+Inside the library tower, Dr. B and Dr. Harris were standing over a large conference table littered with a full scale map of the English department.
+On the map lay small plastic figurines representative of staff still loyal to the department, and those loyal to J. Peters.
 The map was overwhelmingly clear as day when it came to the escalating critical situation on campus.

-“It’s over, we’re finished” Dr. B said while sobbing, and looking down at the map in a state of suspended disbelief.
+“It’s over, we’re finished” Dr. B said while sobbing in his office in the back of the department hidden away from the rest of the staff.
+There, in his back office, he could only look down at the map in a state of suspended disbelief.
 “Fucking, Jacques Peters!”
 Dr. Harris screamed in style congruent with Mexican actor Ricardo Montalbán in Star Trek: The Wrath of Khan.
 That was when Dr. Harris moved her bookcase to the left a few inches to reveal a secret safe behind it.
-She entered the numbers “12-13-17” the date of Peters rejection letter to the Graduate School in English.
+She entered the numbers “12-13-07” the date of Peters rejection letter to the Graduate School in English.
 The safe popped open.
 Inside, was just one unfinished manuscript titled with the words: “Meta-Power”.
 She took out the manuscript from the safe, and began making her way down the long department office corridor to the paper shredder in the bowels of the office, right next to Dr. B’s office, where Jacques was humiliated when Contesting Admission first began.

 Now the sirens were louder than ever, and you could see federal agents outside the doors of the barricaded department office.
 “BANG!”
 The door jostled a bit as police rammed the door once.
 “BANG!” twice.
 “BANG!”
 The doors flew open.
 The federal Marshalls lead the charge through the office.
 “Everybody, hands up!”
 Full time faculty and a few associate professors still loyal to Dr. B and Dr. Harris put their hands up.
 Others, research and distinguished staff, now, forever tarnished in the annals of academe, took their lives silently and cowardly, each biting down on a capsule of poison provided to them by Dr. Harris and B for this very occasion.